chocolatey/choco-wiki/QuickDeployment/QuickDeploymentSetup.md

 On the desktop of your QDE VM, there is a `Readme.html` file, that will guide you through the rest of the setup process once you are logged in.
 A version of this readme file can be found in the [[Quick Deployment Desktop Readme|QuickDeploymentDesktopReadme]].

-> :warning: **NOTE**: If you have an existing corporate environment you will be servicing with the QDE VM, be sure to perform your organization-specific initial configuration **_before_** running setup scripts.
+> :warning: **WARNING**: If you have an existing corporate environment you will be servicing with the QDE VM, be sure to perform your organization-specific initial configuration **_before_** running setup scripts.

 ## SSL Setup and Considerations